IRONSTONE TRADE -

 While Dixon was cross examined he gave the names of his mates and summonses were applied for.
 Fined £1 and costs.

-James Stephenson, a miner of North Skelton, was sued by Nathaniel Garth, greengrocer at Brotton, for £3 9s for goods sold.
-Defendant
+James Stephenson, a Miner of North Skelton, was sued by Nathaniel Garth, Greengrocer at Brotton, for £3 9s for goods sold.

-He energetically denied this but His Honour pointed out that it was clear he had interfered with the book, but if he liked he
+He energetically denied this, but His Honour pointed out that it was clear he had interfered with the book, but if he liked he could prosecute the Greengrocer for perjury.

 John Thomas Carr, a fitter, said on Friday the 21st, about 5 in the afternoon, he locked up the storehouse, leaving the lamp safe.